JustinDFuller/medium-stories/content/how-writing-tests-can-make-you-a-faster-and-more-productive-developer.md

 You do this by using tests as an outline.
 You can break your code up into tiny chunks, and this will redirect your focus away from the big problem and on to making a single test pass.
 Since you’ve broken up your problem into small pieces, each piece will be easier to understand.
 Eventually when you need to refactor you’ll quickly be alerted when a test breaks!

-### How To Use Tests
+## How To Use Tests

 It’s actually pretty easy to write tests.
 Unfortunately it’s also pretty easy to write bad tests.

 Bad tests take a long time to write.
 They also take a long time to run.
 Have you ever spent five minutes waiting for one hundred tests to run?
 I have!
 Bad tests break even if the input and output stays the same.
-Running them is hard — you have to look up the command or commands every time.
+Running them is hard—you have to look up the command or commands every time.
 Writing them is harder.
 You spend more time reading the testing library documentation than you do writing your own code.

 In order for tests to allow you to write code faster, you must first know how to write good tests.
 In the following sections, I’m going to outline how to use tests in a way that will let you code much more efficiently.